Gospel

 - How do you show love for others?

-- Sometimes it is easy to love but at other times it becomes very difficult.
-Share an experience of being loved beyond what was expected or even deserved.
-Or share an occasion when you were called on to continue loving, even though it was very difficult.
+- There are times when it is easy and difficult to love.
+Share an experience in which you were loved beyond what you expected or even deserved.
+Share an occasion in which you were called to continue loving, even though it was difficult.

-- Can you take up the challenge and act with love towards all people you encounter this week?
+- Can you accept the challenge and act with love towards all people you encounter this week?

 Glory to God in the highest,